2023-2024 Course Catalog

 Welcome to Virginia Tech!
 We are excited that you are here planning your time as a Hokie.

-The BSE program prepares graduates to accomplish the following objectives in their careers within a few years after graduation:
+The BSE program prepares graduates to accomplish the following program educational objectives in their careers within a few years after graduation:

 When combined with career-enhancing opportunities such as Cooperative Education, internships, undergraduate research and study abroad, this educational program enables graduates to make meaningful impacts on challenges involving natural resources and biological systems.
 Graduates are employed in the biotechnology, pharmaceutical, energy, and food industries as well as government agencies, environmental and ecological consulting firms, and non-profit organizations.
 Graduates also succeed in professional schools such as medicine, dentistry, and veterinary medicine, and as graduate students in a variety of disciplines.